mmadondo/tippy/README.md

-# Project 1 - Tip Calculator
+# Tip Calculator

-Tippy is a tip calculator application for iOS.
+Tippy is a tip calculator iOS application.

 Submitted by: Malvern Madondo

-Time spent: 3.5 hours spent in total
+Time spent: 1.5 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
 * [ ] Settings page to change the default tip percentage.